grafana/grafana/docs/sources/administration/data-source-management/index.md

 ## Query and resource caching

-When query and resource caching is enabled, Grafana temporarily stores the results of data source queries and resource requests.
-When you or another user submit the exact same query or resource request again, the results will come back from the cache instead of from the data source itself.
+When you enable query and resource caching, Grafana temporarily stores the results of data source queries and resource requests.
+When you or another user submit the same query or resource request again, the results will come back from the cache instead of from the data source.

 A "query" refers to a data source query for data frames to be transformed and/or visualized in Grafana.
 A "resource" refers to any HTTP requests a plugin might make, for example: the Amazon Timestream plugin requesting a list of available databases from AWS.
 For more information on data source queries and resources, please see the developers page on [backend plugins]({{< relref "../../developers/plugins/backend/" >}}).